neelriyer/neelriyer.github.io/_posts/2020-08-30-Cyclegan-Simpsonify.md

 `LeakyReLU` is interesting. `ReLU` is an activation that adds non-linearity to the network.
 But what is  `LeakyReLU`?

 `ReLU` converts all negative values to `0`.
-Since, the gradient of `0` is `0` neurons that reach large negative effectively neuron cancel out to `0`.
+Since, the gradient of `0` is `0` neurons that reach large negative values effectively neuron cancel out to `0`.
 They effectively 'die'.
 This means that your network eventually stops learning.

 This effect is known as the [dying `ReLU` problem](https://datascience.stackexchange.com/questions/5706/what-is-the-dying-relu-problem-in-neural-networks).